forticheprod/sidefx-lic-exporter/README.md

 ## Requirements

-This project is expected to run in a docker container, so one of the requirements is a docker engine.
+This project is expected to run in a Docker container, so you'll need a Docker engine.

 ### Binaries

-To run this exporter, you need to provide the binaries `hserver` and `sesictrl`.
+To run this exporter, you need the `hserver` and `sesictrl` binaries.
-They are part of the houdini install on Linux, and you can retrieve them from their respective destination paths after installing houdini :
+They are part of the houdini install on Linux, and can be found here :

 - `/opt/hfs<version>/bin/hserver`
 - `/opt/hfs<version>/houdini/sbin/sesictrl`

-The version of houdini (which translates 1:1 with the version of these binaries) should be above the version of your license server.
-At the time of writing, the exporter has been tested with versions 19.5 and 20.
+Make sure your Houdini version matches or is newer than your license server version.
+Currently, this exporter has been tested with versions 19.5 and 20.

-The available docker compose configuration expects these binaries to be installed in the `./hfs-bin/` directory, but you can change that as you see fit.
+The available Docker compose configuration expects these binaries to be installed in the `./hfs-bin/` directory, but you can use the directory of your choice.

 ### Configuration

 You will need to provide a configuration file to the exporter.

-The easiest way to get started is to copy the template included in the `examples` directory to the root of this repo, and modify the `license_server_hostname` to your sidefx license server hostname :
+To get started, copy the template from the `examples` directory to the root of this repository, and modify the `license_server_hostname` to match your SideFX license server:

 ```bash
 cp ./examples/config.yml .